federicorug/FX/README.md

 2. **Builds elementary market objects** (spot, discount curves, vol surfaces);
 3. **Prices plain-vanilla European options** on **EUR / USD** with Black-Scholes.

-It is intentionally small: one deal type, one underlying, one model—so you can read the entire codebase over a coffee.

 ---